-In 2017, the new headquarters of RAG-Stiftung and RAG Aktiengesellschaft on the southwestern edge of the Zollverein Coking Plant was completed.
-As early as 2012, the RAG subsidiary RAG Montan Immobilien GmbH moved into its headquarters at the coking plant - the initial impetus for the expansion of the site as a sustainable business location.
-The EUREF Campus of Berlin-based investor and project developer Reinhard Müller is currently in the planning stage - the former gasometer of the Zollverein Coking Plant as well as adjacent facilities and areas are to be converted into a business incubator as from 2018.
+In addition, Zollverein Foundation and its partners are continuously developing the World Heritage Site into an innovative business location.
+Museums and art studios along with some 60 young creative and innovative companies use the former facilities.

 The basis for all building activities on the World Heritage Site is the urban master plan developed by Rem Koolhaas, Office for Metropolitan Architecture, in 2002.
 Between the conflicting interests of existing structures and new ideas, the unique industrial architecture is preserved and at the same time redeveloped to meet the requirements of the creative industries.